eGroupTeam/react-material-components/stories/doc/checkboxInputGroup.md

-Compose component CheckboxInput into group.
+Compose multiple components `CheckboxInput` into a group.